 Language aside, dating and courting norms can vary greatly from country to country.
 It’s been frequently observed that French, Spanish or Italian men are much more forward than their Anglophone adversaries.
 When discussing this with a French male friend, he explained that if he found a woman attractive then certainly other men did as well, therefore one had to act quickly before missing his chance.

 This doesn’t mean les femmes, mujeres or donne from those countries are as forward as their male counterparts.
 Au contraire.
 They may give those sultry come hither looks, yet they expect their ocular targets to be the ones stepping up to the plate.
 A flirtatious foreign fille might miss her mark.
 This forwardness is not only saved for the first encounter.

-What is it like to be a single straight girl, foreign and dating in Paris?
+What’s it like to be a single, straight Foreign girl dating in Paris?

 Other forms of forwardness can be manifested in situations that many foreign femmes would find inappropriate.
 Since being in Paris, I’ve had to dodge undesired feisty flirtations from bosses, indecent

 proposals by married men and unfair pursuits by amnesiac boyfriends (of other girls!), all

 That isn’t to say that all Frenchmen are like this, however, sexual harassment and having a mistress aren’t necessarily frowned upon here… so expect cultural clashes depending on where in the world you are from.

 Have you dated fellow foreigners while living in Paris?